Aftab Ahmed Mirza Baig1, Farhan Ishaque2*, Rabia Hassan3, Dr. Syed Saeed Qaiser4, Kanwal Banta Ram5, Abid Kamal Ansari6, Rabia Khan7

 5Department of Physiotherapy, Dow Institute of Physical Medicine and Rehabilitation, Karachi, Pakistan

-Background and Aim: To evaluate the association of pectoralis minor muscle length and the shoulder range of motion with and without shoulder pain.
+Background of the study: To evaluate the association of pectoralis minor muscle length and the shoulder range of motion with and without shoulder pain.

 Results: Females were 176(82.2%) and males were 38 (17.8%).
 Mean ± SD of age, weight, height, and BMI were 26.82 ±7.50, 58.45 ±12.11, 160.59 ± 12.43, and 22.18 ±3.78 respectively.
 The pain intensity negatively correlated with shoulder range of motions (rs = -0.307 to -0.775, p< 0.05) except medial rotation.
 Significant difference (p< 0.05) is found for length of pectoralis minor and range of motion between groups.
 There was also weak positive correlation between pectoralis minor index and shoulder lateral rotation (rs =0.215; p = 0.003).